teamclairvoyant/iot-meetup-phase-2/README.md

    8. After installing bundle on Kura, bundle can be managed using below commands.

      a.
 First enter into Kura enable remote target device(like Raspberry Pi ) through ssh.

           :~ ssh user_name@R-Pi_IP-Address

 	   OR

  	  If the Raspberry Pi is with you then directly open the terminal .

      b.
 Now pen OSGi console using below command.

 	  :~ telnet localhost 5002

      c.
 List all the installed bundle.

 	  :~ ss

-	now you could see your installed bundle with ID and State in last of the complete bundle 	list if it was 		installed successfully from Eclipse.
+	- now you could see your installed bundle with ID and State in last of the complete bundle 	list if it was 		  installed successfully from Eclipse.

      d.
 Start and stop bundle with IDs.

 	 :~ start {Bundle_ID} or stop {Bundle_ID}

      e.
 After starting your bundle check your bundle's state like Active/Registered/Unsatisfied.

 	:~ ls {Bundle_ID}

-	Note:  After this command if your bundle doesn't show the "Active" state means there is     	some problem with 	  your bundle, you can check logs in directory /var/log/ witj file named 	`kura.log` and `kura-console.log` to 	     figure out the exact issue.
+	Note:-  After this command if your bundle doesn't show the "Active" state means there is     	some problem with 	  your bundle, you can check logs in directory /var/log/ witj file named 	`kura.log` and `kura-console.log` to 	     figure out the exact issue.

      f.
 Now you can navigate to the directory /var/log/ for checking logs and results coming from your bundle.
        (You would see Temperature and Humidity reading in `kura.log` file )